2018 United States House of Representatives elections in Pennsylvania: District 3

 The 3rd district was previously located in Northwestern Pennsylvania, but now covers downtown and northern Philadelphia, and overlaps with much of the previous 2nd district.
-The incumbent from the 2nd district is Democrat Dwight Evans, who has held office since 2016.
-Evans defeated incumbent Democratic representative Chaka Fattah in the 2016 Democratic primary, and then went on to be elected with 90% in both the general election and a simultaneous special election for the remainder of the term after Fattah resigned.
+The incumbent from the 2nd district was Democrat Dwight Evans, who had held office since 2016.
+Evans defeated incumbent Democratic Representative Chaka Fattah in the 2016 Democratic primary, and then went on to be elected with 90% in both the general election and a simultaneous special election for the remainder of the term after Fattah resigned.